noellelaw/TrackCtrl/README.md

 3. Activate env `conda activate trackctrl`

+Debugging Notes:
+If you're running into cartopy / netcdf4 / scikit-image issues with pip try: `conda install -c conda-forge <package>` honestly I took the environment file from control net repo and I kind of despise it, so I set up my env dependent on python 3.12 and ran a pip install -r requirements.txt after activating it, and it did wonders for my general happiness.
+I will update this at some point to reflect.

 Goal:

--Input: A hurricane track (e.g., a sequence of lat/lon positions or a gridded path mask or heatmap.
+- Input: A hurricane track (e.g., a sequence of lat/lon positions or a gridded path mask or heatmap.
 Going to start with a heatmap to make it spatially aligned with wind speed and presure and baseline ddpm weights.
 Channel will be 0 (past track pos), 1 (current track pos), and 2 (future track pos if avail).
 Thinking pixel space will be a direct mapping to lat / long so do 360x360 images??).

--Condition: Reanalysis imagery (e.g., pressure, wind fields, sea level).
+- Condition: Reanalysis imagery (e.g., pressure, wind fields, sea level).
 I am assuming sea level is indirectly extracted via overlain coastal configuration.

--Output: The diffusion model generates hurricane track outputs consistent with the conditioning vector.
+- Output: The diffusion model generates hurricane track outputs consistent with the conditioning vector.

 OR